 In recent years, there has been a revival of interest in the British sex film – the curiously unique form of BritSmut that existed from the early 1960s until the early 1980s and was hugely, inexplicably popular at the time.
 Thanks to the pioneering efforts of David McGillivray with his book Doing Rude Things, and others who subsequently climbed on board, this most disreputable genre has been repackaged and re-released on DVD and blu-ray for a new audience who see it less as erotica and more as kitsch cult cinema.
-Next month sees a Mary Millington blu-ray box set released – whoever would have imaged that back when these films were seen as little more than a national embarrassment?
+There is now a Mary Millington blu-ray box set available – whoever would have imaged that back when these films were seen as little more than a national embarrassment?

 It seems a ludicrous statement to make, but Kay’s films are some sort of gold standard for post-VRA British softcore.
 Even the once-upmarket Electric Blue series had been both emasculated (from Volume 20 onwards, only the sex shop only R18 editions bore even a passing resemblance to the glory days) and dragged downmarket, while other labels that popped up were even more basic in style than the crudest of the Strand titles.

 The Cooper style would be taken up by other labels like the prolific and staggeringly basic Liquid Gold, owned by Jerry Whiting.
 After all, what could be cheaper than hiring a single model for an afternoon and filming her taking her clothes off?
-These films, which managed to make the Fiona Cooper tapes look like music videos in terms of editing and production values, would rarely bother the censors, unless a girl briefly opened her legs and the camera caught it.
+You could probably shoot two or three editions in a day.
+These films, which managed to make the Fiona Cooper tapes look like music videos in terms of editing and production values, would rarely bother the censors unless a girl briefly opened her legs and the camera caught it.
 Notably, the Liquid Gold tapes were often sold on the top shelves on newsagents rather than the usual video retailers – they were marketed as little more than a moving centrefold (though the images in most top shelf magazines were far beyond that allowed by the BBFC) and were presumably thought of as being as disposable as the porn magazines that they sat alongside.
 There’s a good chance that even the makers of these tapes didn’t bother to keep a record of what they made.

 Like many a producer, Hewitt could subsequently retool his content for sale to The Adult Channel, which had an insatiable need for not-hardcore content to fill up the nightly schedules.
 During the 1990s and beyond, this and other satellite TV porn channels bought up as much solo girl striptease and lesbian softcore as they could.
 Notably though, the production values of the Strand titles meant that they were never in contention for broadcast.
 Instead, Strand films were sold to grubby distributors who gave them outrageous new titles (on the video sleeve – retitling the actual tape would have been too much work) and packaged them to look like hardcore – a trick that dates back to David Sullivan’s Sheptonhurst empire.
 You might think that no one would be fooled by this – especially with the inescapable ’18’ rating prominent on the sleeve – but you should never underestimate desperation and hope.
 This situation of bait and tease, false promises and false advertising might have carried on indefinitely – indeed, most of the producers probably assumed that it would.
 But things were about to suddenly change.